LiLabAtVT/DeepTE/README.md

                   If users set -UNS yes, please provide UNS_model directory that can be downlowed in the above link.

 -fam              Provide TE family name for the input te sequence
-                  Default: All
-                  All: the input squence is unknown TEs
                   ClassI: the input sequence is ClassI TEs
                   ClassII: the input sequence is ClassII subclass1 TEs
                   LTR: the input sequence is LTR TEs